mrdarylguy/mrdarylguy/README.md

 Coming from a physics background, I built numerical models in Python.
-I am currently building in Rust, Solane and React.
+I am currently building in Rust, Solana and React.